patrick-oreilly/patrick-oreilly/README.md

 ## Some more background
 ### What I'm working on
+- **What Next?**: A turn-based narrative game powered by an AI game master.
+The game master crafts a living story around your group's decisions, presenting unique challenges and branching paths.
 - **Ascend**: An AI powered study hub powered by a suite of agents made with Google's Agent Development Kit (ADK)
 - **Route Scouter**: A conversational buddy to scout cool running trails, also made with Google's Agent Development Kit (ADK)
 - **The Finals Curse**: A basketball themed 2D Puzzle/platformer game